AfricaEconomyEgypt

 Kenya’s sugar industry has complained of dumping by COMESA countries.
 The bulk of its imports come from COMESA members Sudan, Mozambique, Malawi, Zimbabwe and Zambia.

-Kenya, which already charges 18% value-added tax and 7% sugar development levy on all imports, is said to be considering introducing import quotas.
+Kenya, which already charges 18% value-added tax and 7% sugar levy on all imports, is said to be considering introducing import quotas.

 Zambia and Malawi, which are also concerned about rules of origin, want COMESA to let individual countries impose some duties to protect domestic produce.